MARN-5895/Website/assignments/03/README.md

 git branch -d fix_typos
 ```

-You can now push the changes to you fork:
+You can now push the changes to your fork:

     git push -u origin main